xxiaoweii/tp/docs/team/frrrrry.md

   * Formatted the heading levels and order of the sections
   * Created command summary table
 * Developer Guide:
+  * Add content page
+  * Edited the class diagram for Storage.
+  * Added implementation of the delete, favourite, and unfavourite features
+  * Added proposed implementation of the edit feature
   * Added product scope
   * Added user stories
-  * Edited the class diagram for Storage.
-  * Added implementation of the favourite feature
-  * Added proposed implementation of the edit feature

 ##### Team Tasks
   * Set up team organization and repository